aroman/elementary-on-a-mac/iso-to-usb/README.md

   ![erase-confirm](img/erase-confirm.png)

-6. Unmount the USB Drive:
+6. Unmount the USB drive:

   a.
-In Disk Utility's sidebar, select the USB Drive.
+In Disk Utility's sidebar, select the USB drive.

   ![no-fde](img/select-usb.png)
+7. `sudo dd if=/path/to/isis.dmg of=/dev/rdiskX bs=1m` :(